alex-kazos/alex-kazos/README.md

 ---

 ### 🚀 About Me
 I'm a passionate Developer with a strong Business Background.
-I have extensive experience in data cleansing, process automation, and web development.
 Currently, I lead the AI development team at Generali and also support the data engineering team.
 Additionally, I am the co-founder of [Essentur](https://www.essentur.com/), a business product studio.
 ---

 ### 💼 My Expertise